 Why study this course

-This four-year course allows you to use the last two years to expand and strengthen your knowledge in medical engineering.
-You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.
+The MEng degree programme allows you to expand and strengthen your knowledge in medical engineering.
+You will benefit from advanced learning in design and management and multidisciplinary engineering design projects.

 AAA-AAB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard offer.
 Please note that any subject specific requirements must still be met.

 Our grade range covers our standard offer and contextual offer.
 We carefully consider the circumstances in which you've been studying (your contextual data) upon application.